-You can register the cards for the supported 3D Secure authentication types: if using Web Services then use the 3D Secure Web service (Ws_AddUpDelCredentials; if using Cards API, then use the Create 3DS Credentials API.
+You can register the cards for the supported 3D Secure authentication types: if using the Thredd API, then use the 3D Secure Web service (Ws\AddUpDelCredentials; if using Cards API, then use the Create 3DS Credentials API.

 Once your pilot cards are live with 3DS, the cards are then ready for use on any merchant website that supports 3D Secure.
 For details of merchants you may want to use for your testing, see Appendix 4: 3D Secure Test Merchants.